PARENT’S CODE OF ETHIC

 In this code “parents” shall refer to “parents and guardians”.
 This code applies to all parents who are members of the OFSC or have children who are members of the OFSC.
 Parents shall always abide by this code while volunteering, attending or participating in any OFSC event, competition or sessions.
 All parents are expected to conduct themselves in a responsible manner consistent with the values of fair play, integrity, open communication and mutual respect.

-Parents shall always model positive responsible behaviour and communicate with their child that they expect them to do the same.
+Parents shall always model positive, responsible behavior and communicate with their child that they expect them to do the same.
 Parents will assume the major responsibility for their child’s on ice conduct and attitude.
-Parents shall always treat all individuals and property with dignity, courtesy and respect, including but not limited to skaters, coaches, officials, volunteers, other parents, and all other individuals that are part of the club, Section or Skate Canada.
+Parents shall always treat all individuals and property with dignity, courtesy and respect, including but not limited to skaters, coaches, officials, volunteers, other parents, members of the Board and all other individuals that are part of the club, Section or Skate Canada.

-- Parents must be courteous at all times to everyone, including skaters and their fellow parents in accordance with:
+- Parents/Guardians must be courteous at all times to everyone, including skaters, their fellow parents and members of the Board in accordance with the Skate Canada Rules https://info.skatecanada.ca/index.php/en-ca/policies/79-skate-canada-code-of-ethics.html and the City of Orillia Respect+ policy https://www.orillia.ca/en/city-hall/respect.aspx.

 - For insurance reasons, Parents/Guardians are not permitted on the ice surface.